 — Saagar Enjeti, Host of “Rising with Krystal & Saagar.

 GameStop represents much more than a physical retail store, but a struggle between the many versus the few.
 The fact that regulations would and have been enacted upon retail investors reveals how market elites effectively operate within a system of their own.
 Yet with GameStop stocks still remaining as lucrative investments, only time will tell whether elitist power will prevail, or if we have turned into a new era of trade.
+If you’re wise enough, you’ll already be looking into other investments such as robinhood gold.

 Editor’s Note: The opinions expressed here by Impakter.com columnists are their own, not those of Impakter.com. —In the Featured Photo: A GameStop Being Liquidated, Melbourne, FL, 2020.
 Featured Photo Credit: Wikimedia Commons.